-Founded in 2009, Before It’s News is a citizen journalism website where stories are provided by individuals without credentials.
+Founded in 2009, Before It’s News is a citizen journalism website where individuals can provide stories without credentials.
 Stories can range from moderately credible to tin-foil hat conspiracies.
-According to their about page “As we were following the 2008 election, we noticed something very interesting — bloggers covered many of the breaking stories days before the alphabet soup news outlets (NBC, ABC, CBS, CNN, AP, MSNBC, FOX, etc.).
-Important facts were omitted or ignored by the mainstream media mainly because these facts inconveniently do not fit into the memes these outlets routinely promote.
+According to their about page, “As we were following the 2008 election, we noticed something very interesting — bloggers covered many of the breaking stories days before the alphabet soup news outlets (NBC, ABC, CBS, CNN, AP, MSNBC, FOX, etc.).
+Important facts are omitted or ignored by the mainstream media because these facts inconveniently do not fit into the memes these outlets routinely promote.
 In other words, there is a strong bias amongst most corporate media outlets.”

 Funded by / Ownership

 Before It’s News does not reveal ownership on the website.
-Revenue is derived from advertising and sponsored content.
+Advertising and sponsored content generate revenue.